 But PayPal Billing Agreement/Subscription is a Good Feature

-In GoDaddy’s case, I was new to the web and did not know meaning of “PayPal Billing Agreement”.
-It sounded to me like terms of service/privacy agreement which we never read but always have to agree to!
+In GoDaddy’s case, I was new to the web and did not know the meaning of “PayPal Billing Agreement.”
+It sounded to me like terms of service/privacy agreement which we never read but always have to agree to! 😀

 GoDaddy’s PayPal billing agreement is useful because:

-- Domain name don’t cost much (atleast common TLD’s)
+- Domain name doesn’t cost much (at least common TLD’s)

 - Loosing a domain-name accidentally can be your biggest nightmare

-So automatic renewal makes sense for domains you never wants to loose and for that automatic part to work, GoDaddy must have a way to get money from somewhere on your behalf!
-So loosing around $10 accidentally is not a big loss, when
+So automatic renewal makes sense for domains you never want to loose and for that automatic part to work, GoDaddy must have a way to get money from somewhere on your behalf!
+So losing around $10 accidentally is not a big loss, when

-Only thing I don’t like about whole situation at GoDaddy is, they don’t make things clear (for obvious reasons).
+The only thing I don’t like about the whole situation at GoDaddy is, they don’t make things clear (for obvious reasons).